Prez Rajapaksa sent resignation letter to Parliament Speaker through email: Reports | Politics

 Prez Rajapaksa sent resignation letter to Parliament Speaker through email: Reports

-My best wishes to the people of Sri Lanka, Nasheed, the former president who had negotiated Rajapaksas escape to the Maldives, said in a tweet.On Saturday, Rajapaksa had announced to step down on July 13 after thousands of protesters stormed his official residence, blaming him for the unprecedented economic crisis that has brought the country to its knees.He, however, fled to the Maldives without resigning from his office.
+Wickremesinghe, who is currently the Acting President, has already told the Speaker to call on party leaders to name a new Prime Minister through consensus.On Saturday, Rajapaksa had announced to step down on July 13 after thousands of protesters stormed his official residence, blaming him for the unprecedented economic crisis that has brought the country to its knees.He, however, fled to the Maldives without resigning from his office.

 - Country: